-- a) Activities that are designed to improve societal outcomes directly for our communities.
+- a) Activities that are designed to improve community outcomes.
 Most of these are being developed jointly with the Council's partners and relate to one or more of the priority or cross cutting themes of the Sustainable Community Strategy (SCS).
-The Council will be reviewing the SCS to ensure that it reflects the changed economic circumstances.
-A report will be considered by Executive in the Autumn. - b) Activities that are designed to improve our organisation and the services provided by the Council.
-These activities aim to bring about the following improvements: - i) delivering a balanced budget; whilst - ii) improving the services we provide to customers; and - iii) helping develop our organisation and culture so that we are better able to improve continuously. - 3.1.2 FFF was formulated following an extensive period of consideration and consultation which took account of: - · Warwick District Council's values; - the political ambitions of the Council's ruling Administration; - the Warwick Partnership Sustainable Community Strategy (for Warwick District); - a Systems Thinking approach to service design; - an organisational design focusing on People and Place; - the state of public finances; - information on the quality of life in Warwick District; - information from the most recent Citizens' Panel Survey; - Strategy rationalisation; - views of Members, staff, unions and various stakeholders and partners. - 3.1.3 A comprehensive governance framework is in place to manage the progress of FFF on an ongoing basis.
-Measures are used to track the Council's progress. - 3.1.4 Delivering the cultural change envisaged in Fit For the Future: Fit For the Future has three strands, covering the financial challenge, service quality and cultural change.
+A review of the SCS was undertaken during 2013 that led to a refreshed Strategy focusing on five priority themes with the first among equals being Prosperity. - b) Activities that are designed to improve our organisation and the services provided by the Council.
+These activities aim to bring about the following improvements: - i) delivering a balanced budget; whilst - ii) maintaining, or if possible, improving the services we provide to customers; and - iii) helping develop our organisation and culture so that we are better able to improve continuously. - 3.1.2 FFF was formulated following an extensive period of consideration and consultation which took account of: - Warwick District Council's values; - the political ambitions of the Council's ruling Administration; - the Warwick Partnership Sustainable Community Strategy (for Warwick District); - a Systems Thinking approach to service design; - an organisational design focusing on People and Place; - the state of public finances; - information on the quality of life in Warwick District; - information from the most recent Citizens' Panel Survey; - Strategy rationalisation; - views of Members, staff, unions and various stakeholders and partners. - 3.1.3 A comprehensive governance framework is in place to manage the progress of FFF on an ongoing basis.
+Measures are used to track the Council's progress. - 3.1.4 Delivering the cultural change envisaged in Fit For the Future (FFF).
+FFF has three strands, covering the financial challenge, service quality and cultural change (money, services and staff).
 Last year's review of the Council's governance arrangements reported that, whilst robust plans are in place to address the first two, the organisation needed to make progress in addressing the third.
 Cultural change was regarded as essential in achieving the first two strands and in achieving the Council's objectives overall. - 3.1.5 Consequently, a plan of action to drive cultural change has been developed with the Senior Management Team (SMT) and was rolled out as part of the Chief Executive's annual presentation to employees in March 2013.
-Although there is a feeling that cultural change is happening, the Corporate Management Team (CMT) consider that such change needs to be speeded up and more encompassing across the organisation.
-An update on progress is to be set out as part of overall update on Fit for the Future to go to Council on 19 June 2013.
-(Action 1) - 3.1.6 There is also a concern that Members are not sufficiently engaged in the change process.
-Steps need to be taken, therefore, to address that.
-(Action 2)
+Following on from this a consultant was engaged to kick start work on staff engagement in October 2013.
+This has resulted in a staff engagement action plan being created and implementation is underway.

-- 3.1.7 The Council's Portfolio Holders each publish an annual statement identifying and communicating the Council's priorities for the year.
-The statements are approved by Executive and published on the Council's website. - 3.1.8 Progress in achieving the Council's objectives is communicated to the local community via the website.
+- 3.1.6 The Council's Portfolio Holders each publish an annual Service Area Plan identifying and communicating the Council's priorities for the year.
+The statements are approved by Executive and published on the Council's website. - 3.1.7 Progress in achieving the Council's objectives is communicated to the local community via a variety of media including the Council's website and local newspapers.